 (4) Longer copy will do better on search engine results.
 See web usability guru Jakob Nielsen on this crucial point: https://www.nngroup.com/articles/roots-minimalism-web-design/.

 (5) Keep in mind that anyone who asserts that we all need to embrace a short copy world is going against decades of research, wisdom and BETTER RESULTS in direct marketing, sales, fund development, and search engine optimization using long copy.

-Which means: There had better be a really, really compelling reason to embrace short copy.
-Adopting a short copy strategy on your website is far more risky than simply telling your story.
+This means: There had better be a really, really compelling reason to embrace short copy.
+Adopting a short copy strategy on your website is far riskier than simply telling your story.

 Call me a Luddite, but ….